aadm/aadm.github.io/about.md

 ***

-Unless otherwise stated all the content appearing in aadm.github.com is my (Alessandro Amato del Monte) exclusive property.
+Unless otherwise stated all the content appearing here on <aadm.github.com> is my (Alessandro Amato del Monte) exclusive property.
 You may share and distribute my work but you cannot modify it, and obviously you cannot make money out of it.

 Read the [Creative Commons Attribution (CC BY-NC-ND 3.0)](http://creativecommons.org/licenses/by-nc-nd/3.0/) license for details.